Access My FREE 5-Part Retail Sales Training Email Course!

 A placeholder in graphic design is a stand-in for the real image.
 In retail sales, it is a stand-in for real conversation.

-We only have maybe 60 seconds to build trust with a customer so why do your employees willingly waste that time with these phony placeholders?
-Because they don't move the conversation along.
+We only have maybe 60 seconds to build trust with a customer, so why do your employees willingly waste their time with phony placeholders that don't move the conversation along?

 How are you today?

 They put off those precious moments when you could bond with someone, share something about yourself, or just enjoy meeting a new person.

 Many times this leads to being a robot.
 We don't get people to talk to us, in fact, they often avoid us.

 So what exactly is a greeter supposed to do?